Silesian Public Services Card: Expansion of the cards and the creation of the Metropolitan Transport Authority

 On 16 February 2017, the authorities of Sosnowiec signed an agreement with nextbike for the development of the Sosnowiec City Bike system.
 This agreement included the option to pay for bike rentals using the Silesian Public Services Card.

-In March 2017, Koleje Śląskie submitted an application for a grant to join the Silesian Public Services Card system.
+In March 2017, Silesian Railways submitted an application for a grant to join the Silesian Public Services Card system.
 By the end of December 2017, Public Transport Association, together with Tychy and Bieruń, announced a tender for equipping buses operating under Tychy with Silesian Public Services Card devices and for the installation of 462 passenger dynamic information boards.
 At the end of August 2018, a contract was signed with the company Dysten to carry out the investment, and installation began in March.

 On 1 January 2019, the responsibility for public transport in the Metropolis GZM was taken over by the Metropolitan Transport Authority, replacing Public Transport Association.
 As a result, it took over supervision of the Silesian Public Services Card system.
 A few days later, the Metropolis GZM announced a technical dialogue for "a new public service fee collection system, particularly for public mass transit in the Metropolis GZM".

 By early 2020, the installation of Silesian Public Services Card validators in Tychy buses and trolleybuses was completed.
 The new validators were equipped with the ability to accept contactless card payments, a feature not available in previously installed validators.
 On 10 April 2020, the Mobile Silesian Public Services Card application was launched, allowing users to encode purchased periodic tickets onto their cards, check schedules, and report malfunctions.

 In April 2020, 50 additional Silesian Public Services Card parking meters were installed in Katowice, with the capability to accept payments via Silesian Public Services Cards.